tdarbz/InTRIStingBlog/README.md

 Commenting functionality for each article.
 Search and filtering options to easily navigate through the articles.
 Visual Elements: Includes an animated logo and a color scheme that offers a professional and modern aesthetic.
-Adding CSS styling to create an orginal and modern look.
+Adding CSS styling to create an orginal and modern design.